jessietrudeau/jessietrudeau.github.io/_pages/research.md

 <br>

-**The Electoral Returns to Bending Campaign Rules: Evidence from Brazil** (with Almila Basak)
+**The electoral returns to bending campaign rules: evidence from Brazil** (with Almila Basak)

 **What electoral behaviors do voters complain about?
 A new dataset on electoral malfeasance in Brazil**  [[poster]({{https://jessietrudeau.github.io}}/assets/pdf/poster_malfeasance.pdf)]

-**A call of duty?
-Police force formation in Brazil** (with Ana Paula Pellegrino, Joana Monteiro, and Michael Weintraub)
+**A call of duty? police force formation in Brazil** (with Ana Paula Pellegrino, Joana Monteiro, and Michael Weintraub)